 In this report, we go deep into gamer demographics and behavior.
 You’ll find out the age, gender, education, and income levels of mobile gamers, as well as their gaming preferences.

 Most importantly, this market research breaks down gamer stereotypes and identifies who exactly are modern mobile gamers.

-For the most part, this report is based on market research done by AdColony and DISQO in 2020.
+For the most part, this report is based on market research done by AdColony and DISQO.
 They surveyed more than 1,200 players, which makes it one of the biggest mobile gamer surveys ever.

 If you’re a mobile game publisher or advertiser, this article is for you!